 Phyllostachys aurea ‘Waminita’: A cultivar of the more common species, Waminita is a fairly rare dwarf variety that’s especially suitable for bonsai.
 When kept in a small pot, the internodes will tend to bulge out, producing an interesting effect.

-Phyllostachys aureosulcata ‘Spectabilis’: Sometimes referred to as Showy Yellow Groove Bamboo, this uncommon cultivar is a favorite among bamboo growers.
+Phyllostachys aureosulcata ‘Spectabilis’: Sometimes referred to as Showy Yellow Groove Bamboo, this beautiful cultivar is a favorite among bamboo growers.
 The poles are very attractive, with colorful stripes, as the name suggests.
 A tendency to zigzag also adds interest to the culms.
 They generally get about 20 to 30 feet tall, up to 2 inches thick, and can provide a good privacy hedge.
 Hardy to -10º F.

 Phyllostachys aureosulcata ‘Alata’, also called Ph. aureosulcata ‘Pekinensis’, is another cultivar of Yellow Groove Bamboo, with a very straight, upright posture.
 Comparable in size to other members of the species.